-IU researchers, laboratory staff, and animal care staff must immediately report any of the following events to the campus Biological Safety Manager or designee and to the principal investigator, if the reporting researcher is not the PI:
+IU researchers, laboratory staff, and animal care staff must immediately report any of the following events to the campus IU Environmental Health and Safety Office, Biological Safety Program Manager or designee and to the Principal Investigator, if the reporting researcher is not the PI:

 - Any overt or potential personnel exposure to recombinant or synthetic nucleic acid molecule-containing material, at any biosafety level, whether or not that exposure leads to illness.
-Overt exposures also require immediate report to the NIH by IU’s Office of Research Compliance.
+Overt exposures also require that an immediate report to the NIH be submitted by IU’s Office of Research Compliance, IBC Office.
 These exposures include but are not limited to:

 - Any significant spill of recombinant or synthetic nucleic acid molecule-containing material outside of a biological safety cabinet.
-Spills that do not include an overt exposure also require a 30-day report to the NIH by IU’s Office of Research Compliance.
+Spills that do not include an overt exposure require that a 30-day incident report to be submitted to the NIH by IU’s Office of Research Compliance, IBC Office.
 A significant spill is defined as:

-- Any incident that results in the release of recombinant or synthetic nucleic acid molecules to the environment (including escape of a transgenic animal).
-Loss of containment also requires a 30-day incident report to the NIH by IU’s Office of Research Compliance.
+Any incident that results in the release of recombinant or synthetic nucleic acid molecules to the environment (including the escape of a transgenic animal).
+Loss of containment also requires a 30-day incident report to the NIH by IU’s Office of Research Compliance, IBC Office.

-- Any breach of or failure to adhere to Biosafety Level 2 or 3 containment levels or any other significant problems with or violations of the NIH Guidelines.
-These incidents also require a 30-day report to the NIH by IU’s Office of Research Compliance.
+Any breach of or failure to adhere to biosafety level 2 or 3 containment levels or any other significant problems with or violations of the NIH Guidelines.
+These incidents also require a 30-day report to the NIH by IU’s Office of Research Compliance, IBC Office.